GroundationP/university_bento/README.md

 # Bento API deployment
-Bento API to predict chances of admission in a university
+This is a Bento API to predict chances of admission in a university

 #### Step 1 - Create env
 python3 -m venv bentoml_env